Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Where the Journey Begins

-The adventure starts in Rovinj, a fairy-tale town with pastel-colored buildings, narrow cobbled streets, and stunning Adriatic views.
-Often called Croatia's most romantic destination, Rovinj is the perfect gateway to Istria's coastal and inland wonders.
+The drive starts in Rovinj, a peninsula town of pastel houses and narrow cobbled streets above clear Adriatic water.
+Often called Croatia's most romantic destination, it is the natural gateway to Istria's coast and interior.

 Must-Visit Stops